Overview

 • policy number

-The index can be found in the Members’ Corner Section of the Resource Tab under IOOF Insurance Papers Database.
+The index can be found under the Research Tab under IOOF Insurance Papers Database.
 We have scanned approximately 50% of these applications to date.
 If a scan exists, Members may download the image at no cost by clicking the Download File link.
-If no link is available, a scan of that application can be requested from the Society Office by contacting officeadmin@ogs.on.ca.
+If no link is available, a scan of that application can be requested from the Society Office by contacting [email protected].

 Newsleaf Archive: Contains editions of Newsleaf from February of 2012 to May of 2017 when it was combined with Families.

 OGS Library: The library is located at the Humanities and Social Sciences Division at the Toronto Reference Library.
 The holdings are kept in climate controlled and fire protected storage.
-All materials do not circulate and must be requested at the Humanities and Social Sciences Reference desk.
+All materials do not circulate and must be requested at the Humanities and Social Sciences Reference desk at the Toronto Reference Library; 789 Yonge Street – Toronto Ontario M4W 2G8 (TorontoPublicLibrary.ca).
 All materials are available to OGS members and the community at large.
-Humanities and Social Sciences Department—Toronto Reference Library; 789 Yonge Street – Toronto Ontario M4W 2G8 (TorontoPublicLibrary.ca) The Society has added a Master Library Catalogue to our website.
-This catalogue has the society library collection as well as many branches with more to be added as they become available
+There is a catalogue on the website https://ogs.on.ca/master-catalogue/

 Educational Opportunities

 Webinar Series: Join us the 1st Thursday of each month at 7:00pm ET for our latest webinar.
 Register via The Society website for any and all webinars of your choice.
 You will receive an e-mail confirmation with your own personal link to join the webinar.
 Automated reminder e-mails are set for 3 days prior, and 1 hour prior to the live presentation.
-Register today!
-Members and Non-members can attend the presentations live but only Members can watch the webinar recordings of all of our webinars at their own convenience.
+Register today! https://ogs.on.ca/upcoming-webinars/ Members can attend the presentations at no cost live and they can watch the recordings of all of our webinars at their own convenience.

 Conference: Our annual conference is held in May or June of each year.
-More information can be found on the Conference website conference.ogs.on.ca
+The locations and style of the conference will rotate each year to provide opportunity for everyone.
+More information will be available as details are confirmed.
+Please watch the Eweekly for announcements.

 Other Information